ichikaway/nschecker/README.md

 DNS record changing detection tool.
 To detect if DNS records have been tampered with by unauthorized access to DNS registrar.

+## lookup without dns cache
+NSchecker looks up NS records from DNS root servers when your domain is
+- .net / .com / .jp domain
+- 2nd level domain only (ex. example.com)

+For instance,
+your domain is foo.co.jp (3rd level domain) or foo.info(not net/com/jp),
+NSchecker uses a local dns cache server.

 ## Usage
 #### for Linux user
 ```